maksgraczyk/Polassis/README.md

 A personal voice assistant for Android devices.
 Polish is the only supported language at the moment (in both GUI and command recognition).

+## License
+(C) 2018 Maksymilian Graczyk.
+Polassis is licensed under the GNU General Public License v3.0.
+Please see LICENSE for details.

+Every copyrighted work included in the program is used in compliance with appropriate licenses.
+These works belong to their authors.
+Please see "Third party resources used" for details.

 ## Support
 This project is currently frozen.
 Therefore, I provide very limited support.
 I will not answer e-mails with comments about either stable or development versions (except for urgent issues from people with disabilities and copyright/acknowledgement issues: see "Third party resources used").
 If you find any bugs or have any suggestions, feel free to report them in "Issues", but I cannot guarantee that I will respond to the reports within reasonable time.